How did The Mindful Foodie come about?

 The term is one I made up.
 It comes from holistic health coaching, which I did a certificate in.
 It’s about looking at food holistically.
-So if someone comes to me and says they’re not eating well, I can look at ways to substitute things and suggest what to eat, but then the behaviors also come into play.
+So if someone comes to me and says they’re not eating well, I can look at ways to substitute things and suggest what to eat, but then the behaviours also come into play.
 People are used to shopping where they shop, and eating in certain ways, so habits and patterns need to be taken into account.
-Holistic coaching is looking at people’s habits and behaviours in their daily lives – if you’re stressed, or not getting enough sleep, or you're eating in front of the TV.
+Holistic coaching is looking at people’s habits and behaviours in their daily lives – if you’re stressed, or not getting enough sleep, or you’re eating in front of the TV.
 Then you can give them a realistic step forwards.
 It would be easy to say “eat this”, but it’s how to do it that’s the hard part.

 How do you go about creating your recipes?